The best hotels in Ho Chi Minh City

 Request a room away from the street side.
 HCMC traffic noise starts at 5:30am with motorbike engines and horn honking.
 Internal-facing rooms are 10°C quieter.
 Higher floors help too.
 This one request will improve your stay more than any other upgrade.

-Ho Chi Minh City's best neighborhoods
+Ho Chi Minh City's best hotel regions

 Saigon is a city of districts, and the difference between staying in District 1 and District 7 is the difference between chaos and suburbs.
 District 1 is where the action is.
 District 3 is where the locals eat.
 Thao Dien (District 2) is the expat bubble with brunch spots and craft beer.